 As we all know the sales cycle of a house or a new car is going to look different from your trip to the grocery store.
 Once you understand how all of these factors work together, you can see how they play into the writing of successful content.

 Technology continues to grow, which means the science side of content is getting easier and easier every single day.
 Monitoring the success and behavior of your content is becoming instant, with great accuracy and precision

-Other things that are always important to track when setting up analytics for a pice of content:
+Other things that are always important to track when setting up analytics for a piece of content:

 - Does the piece have authority – Does It Gain Authority through backlinks (Internal Linking)

-Next I will discuss six steps that you should follow in order to balance the art of good content and the science behind the good content.
-But, first here is a whiteboard Friday that discusses the misconceptions of Content Marketing.
+Next, I will discuss six steps that you should follow in order to balance the art of good content and the science behind good content.
+But, first here is a whiteboard Friday that discusses the misconceptions about Content Marketing.

 Six Steps To Balance The Art Of Good Content And The Science Behind Why it’s Good.

 1. Understand Your Target Audience – Create Buyer Personas (Science)

 Once you figure out your buyer persona, which should be pre-determined before you start writing content.
 Start to understand your buyer as if they are a real person.
 This will help you know who you are trying to reach.
 Treat these personas as if they are your friends or your family.
 Give them names and start to learn all about them.
 Figure out what, let’s say, Paul, the Plumber’s pain points are.
 What Motivates Paul to purchase things for both his job as a plumber and in his personal life.
 After that, you can start to describe the “buyers” journey.
 This can be a short journey or a really long journey, both depending on what you are selling and the industry you are selling in.
 You might simply have a persona that is there to read and learn about a topic, or even to learn about your brand.